Multiple agencies nab prostitution suspects in Cove

-COPPERAS COVE — After a concerned citizen tipped off Copperas Cove police that a local business might be involved in prostitution, a search warrant was executed at the location on Thursday.
+After a concerned citizen tipped off Copperas Cove police that a local business might be involved in prostitution, a search warrant was executed at the location April 12.

-Copperas Cove Police worked in conjunction with the Bell County Organized Crime Unit, Coryell County Sheriff’s Office, the Texas Attorney General’s Office and Immigration and Custom Enforcement to serve the warrant at Great Massage, 2520-A East Business Highway 190.
+Cove police worked in conjunction with the Bell County Organized Crime Unit, Coryell County Sheriff’s Office, the Texas Attorney General’s Office and Immigration and Custom Enforcement to serve the warrant at Great Massage, 2520-A East Business U.S. Highway 190.

-The search occurred at 1:58 p.m. and yielded four arrests, according to a press release from Sgt.
-Kevin Miller, Cove police spokesman.
-The charges include promotion of prostitution, prostitution and resisting arrest.
+The search occurred at 1:58 p.m. and yielded four arrests, according to a news release from Sgt.
+Kevin Miller, police spokesman.

 The suspects were booked at the Copperas Cove Police Department, Miller said.
 The investigation continues, with the possibility that additional people will face charges for their involvement in the operation.